umn-asr/shibboleths_lil_helper/doc/for_slh_developers.markdown

 FOR SHIBBOLETHS_LIL_HELPER DEVELOPERS
 ---
+If you want to inspect what is happening ANYWHERE in the code (including ERB templates in <% %> tags)
+Put
+  debugger
+anywhere in the code, and run: rdebug slh <SOME_COMMAND>

+An interactive Ruby shell will pop up and you can hit e <THE_NAME_OF_THE_VAR>

+---
 Assuming
   * you are in the root dir of a git clone of shibboleths_lil_helper
   * you have already run initialize and therefore have a